eserlxl/aurgen/doc/AUR.md

 - For `aur` mode, a GPG secret key is required to sign the release tarball.
 - By default, the script will prompt you to select a GPG key from your available secret keys.
+- **Smart key selection behavior:**
+  - **Single key**: Auto-selects after 10 seconds
+  - **Multiple keys**: Shows all keys and auto-selects the first key after 15 seconds if no input is provided
+  - Users can press Enter immediately to select the first key, or enter a specific key number within the timeout
 - **To skip the interactive menu and use a specific key, set the `GPG_KEY_ID` environment variable:**

   ```sh